-1.3 SHORELINE JURISDICTION
+1.3.
+SHORELINE JURISDICTION

-The Shoreline jurisdiction in the Town of Skykomish includes the in-water areas and adjacent uplands "shorelands" of the Skykomish River and Maloney Creek in the Town of Skykomish.
-The Act and this Master Program apply to "shorelines of the state" which include "shorelines," "shorelines of statewide significance," "shorelands" and associated wetlands.
-As defined under the Shoreline Management Act, shoreland areas or shorelands are:
+Shoreline jurisdiction in the Town of Skykomish includes the in-water areas and adjacent uplands of the Skykomish River and Maloney Creek.
+The Act and this Master Program apply to "shorelines of the state," which include "shorelines," "shorelines of statewide significance," "shorelands," and associated wetlands.